 If you are not currently using the weather

-alerts layers, you simply add it as one of the layers in your AMP requests:
+alerts layers, you simply add it as one of the layers in your Maps requests:

-European weather alerts are available for all AMP users starting today!
+European weather alerts are available for all Maps users starting today!

 Differences between EU & US / Canada Alerts